geolonia/convert-to-geojson-action/README.md

-# Excel to CSV Action
+# Excel to GeoJSON Action

 This action converts an Excel / CSV file to a GeoJSON.